jlr2/IntroductionPaaS/README.md

   <br>
  11. Modify the file **README.md** withs one information  (for example create an index about "Agencia de vuelos" project).
 Do these changes by editing directly the file in github.
   <br>
- 12. Delete your local repository and make a **clone** from your remote repository. *Have you recovered the deleted local repository?*
+ 12. Delete your local repository and make a **clone** from your remote repository. *Have you recovered the deleted local repository?* <br>
 > git clone https://github.com/YOUR_ACCOUNT/ProyectoGIT.git <br>
- 13. Modify a document in your local repository and update it in the remote repository
+ 13. Modify a document in your local repository and update it in the remote repository <br>
  > git push -u origin master <br>
   14. Modify the same document but in the remote repository.
-After doing it, actualiza el repositorio local
+After doing it, actualiza el repositorio local <br>
   > git pull

 <br>